Xtra-Computing/ThunderGP/README.md

 $ vim ThunderGP.mk
 $ # configure the DEVICE as DEVICES := xilinx_u50_gen3x16_xdma_201920_3; configure TARGETS := hw
 $ make app=pr clean
-$ make app=pr all # make the host execution program and FPGA execution program for pagerank application.
-It takes time.
+$ make app=pr all # make the host execution program and the FPGA bitstream.
+It takes time :)
-# execute on the hardware.
+# For execution on real hardware.
 The path of graph dataset needs to be provided by the user.
 $ ./host_graph_fpga_pr xclbin_pr/graph_fpga.hw.xilinx_u50_gen3x16_xdma_201920_3.xclbin wiki-talk
 ```
 #### More details: [Compiling ThunderGP ](docs/compile_arch.md); [Performance of Seven Applications on Different Xilinx Platforms](docs/results.md)